The 7 societal factors that influence the health and safety standards of an organisation

 Government policy.

 Policies of the government influence the health and safety of an organization.
 Government policy centred on occupational health and safety influences HSE.
-And the government can enact legislation affecting occupational safety and health.
-The Organisations will follow the Policy and the legislation and commit to obeying them.
+The government can enact legislation affecting occupational safety and health.
+The organisations will follow the policy and the legislation and commit to obeying them.

-For example, the Uk government published an independent document called Working for a healthier tomorrow that identifies challenges and sets out recommendations for reform on health, work and wellbeing.
-The following points below can be seen in the report.
+For example, the UK government published an independent document called Working for a Healthier Tomorrow that identifies challenges and sets out recommendations for reform on health, work and well-being.
+The following points can be seen in the report.

 - Evidence suggests that the working population is healthier than those who do not work.
 Families without a member working are likely to suffer persistent low income and poverty.